-Answer: For lunch, grades K-8 should be offered $\frac{1}{2}$ cup of fruit daily, totaling 2 $\frac{1}{2}$ cups weekly.
-Grades 9-12 should be offered 1 cup of fruit daily, totaling 5 cups weekly.
+Answer: For lunch, grades K-8 should be offered one-half cup of fruit daily, totaling two and one-half cups weekly.
+Grades 9-12 should be offered one cup of fruit daily, totaling five cups weekly.

 What are some fruits we serve in school meals?
+Are there any questions about the fruits we serve?